Woh Lamhe...: Soundtrack

-The film score was composed by Raju Singh.
-The songs were composed by multiple composers including Jawad Ahmed, Pritam, Roop Kumar Rathod.
-Lyrics were penned by Sayeed Quadri.
-The songs were badly plagiarized by Pritam by copying the tunes ("Kya Mujhe Pyaar Hai" lifted from Tak Bisakah by Noah, "Tu Jo Nahin" from a ghazal by Pakistani singer S. B. John); however, later the credits were given to the original artists and some of the tunes were recreated in musical arrangements.
-Singers like James, KK, Shreya Ghoshal, Jawad Ahmed, Kunal Ganjawala, and Glenn John lent their voices for the album.
+The soundtrack was composed by Pritam while the score was composed by Raju Singh.
+The lyrics were written by Sayeed Quadri.
+Pritam was accused of plagiarism by copying the tunes "Kya Mujhe Pyaar Hai" which was allegedly lifted from "Tak Bisakah " by Noah, and "Tu Jo Nahin" from a ghazal by Pakistani singer S. B. John sung in 1959 Pakistani film - Savera; however, later the credits were given to the original artists and some of the tunes were recreated in musical arrangements.
+KK, Shreya Ghoshal, Jawad Ahmed, Kunal Ganjawala, and Glenn John lent their voices for the album.
 Planet Bollywood gave a rating of 8/10 to the soundtrack.